SEO (Search Engine Optimization)

 Title tags and meta descriptions don’t impact search engine ranking algorithms on their own, but they can produce more descriptive search results and more user click-through, which will increase your page’s rankings.

 - Title tags appear as the clickable headline in search engine results.
 Try to include your focus keyword in your title tag, and make it unique in some way so that it stands out against other search results.
-In WordPress, the title tag is located at the top of the Edit Page, using your page title as the title tag.
+In WordPress, the title tag is your page title.

 Further reading on title tags and meta descriptions